About QuickAudioConvert

 - —Maximum file size is 200 MB per upload.

-- —FLAC output is only available when converting from an uncompressed or lossless source (WAV, AIFF).
-Converting a lossy file like MP3 to FLAC produces a large file with unchanged lossy quality — so that option is not offered.
+- —FLAC output is only available when converting from a lossless source (WAV, AIFF, or ALAC).
+Converting a lossy file like MP3 or AAC to FLAC produces a large file with unchanged lossy quality — so that option is not offered.

 - —Converting from an already-compressed format (e.g. MP3 to WAV) does not restore quality lost during the original compression.
 The file will be larger, not better.